Frequently-asked questions

 What's a 1-time use?
 How do the usage periods work?

 We offer four usage periods at varying costs.
 If you only need to use a form once for a single legal proceeding, you can choose a 1-time use.
 When you purchase this option, you must access your form within 24 hours of completing your order; after this period you'll lose access to it.
 Your actual use of the form can occur after the 24 hours, however.
-You're entitled to a single use, but you may make copies of the COMPLETED form after using it.
+You're entitled to a single use only, but you may make copies of the COMPLETED form after using it.

-If you want to use the form more than once (more than one legal proceeding), choose one of our extended usage periods (90, 180 or 365 days) which allow you the convenience of multiple uses over a longer period of time.
-Key benefits of extended usage periods: when your form is updated due to changes in the law or formatting enhancements, we notify you of such changes and you receive access to the updated form.
-We'll also send you a notice when your purchase is close to expiring, so that you can renew if you wish.
+A key benefit of extended usage periods: when your form is updated due to changes in the law or formatting enhancements, you receive immediate access to the updated form.
 (Note that we do NOT set up automatic renewals for any of our extended usage periods, nor do we impose any additional charges after your original purchase.) back to top

 Most laser printers and good-quality inkjet printers will produce our legal forms with acceptable results.
 For more information about paper sizes (including legal size forms) and to test your printer's ability to print our forms, see this page. back to top